Photo: FredFroese / iStock

 Dementia Care Specialists

-Start practicing using your "therapeutic use of self."
+Start practicing using your therapeutic use of self.
 I think you will be amazed at the better outcomes you achieve for your patients and the billable time you gain credit for.
-Start now.